sparkflows/sparkflows-docs/docs/performance/debug-mode.rst

 Debug Mode
 ----------

-Fire Insights allows you to run the workflow in Debug mode.
+Sparkflows allows you to run the workflow in Debug mode.

 In the debug mode a count is performed on the output from each Processor.
 This helps to know which Processor is exactly taking more time.